tboutron/TargetVector/README.md

 3. Launch **GenerateProjectFiles.bat** and let it complete.
 4. Open **UE5.sln**
 5. In the Solution Explorer, Right click on UE5 and click Build and allow it to successfully complete its initial build.

+## Setup for Linux Cross-Compile

+1. Download and Install [clang -20 13.0.1](https://cdn.unrealengine.com/CrossToolchain_Linux/v20_clang-13.0.1-centos7.exe) to the default folder
+2. In the Unreal Engine top folder launch GenerateProjectFiles.bat again and allow it to complete.
+3. In the same folder launch Setup.bat again and allow it to complete.
+4. Open UE5.sln again.
+In the Standard Toolbar at the top Linux should now be available as a Target.
+5. Rebuild UE5 in Visual Studio
+6. After rebuilding, open the Target Vector project again.
+In open Map tab click the drop-down menu next to "Platforms".
+If everything is setup correctly Linux should appear in the Content/SDK/Device Management list

+**Linux Cross-Compile Notes**

+- For packaging for Linux platforms (both x86_64 and ARM) the CrashReportClient is also needed to be built for the Linux configuration.
+- If packaging for Linux fails with error message "unable to find UnrealPak or ShaderCompileWorker" it may be necessary to explicitly build UnrealPak and ShaderCompileWorker for the host platform, which in this case is windows (Win32 or Win64).
+To do this right-click on each of this project in the solution explorer and execute the "Build" command.
+- If starting UnrealEditor fails with message about not able to find libfbxsdk.dll, this can be fixed by copying libfbxsdk.dll from ...\UnrealEngine\Engine\Source\ThirdParty\FBX\2014.2.1\lib\vs2012\x64\release to the same location as the UnrealEditor executable file where ...\UnrealEngine is the top location of the UE4 source code.
+For Win32 systems use the file located under ...\x86\release instead.

+### Additional Step for Linux-ARM platforms

+An additional step is required for the packaged project to be runnable on Linux-ARM platforms.
+The following has been verified using the SunTemple project packaged using Unreal-4.6 and executed on NVIDIA's Jetson TK1 platform.

+Assuming the packaged project is located at \Users\foo\SunTemple_Linux open the following location:
+\Users\foo\SunTemple_Linux\LinuxNoEditor\Engine\Binaries\Linux
+and replace libopenal.so.1 with the version from:
+...\UnrealEngine\Engine\Source\ThirdParty\OpenAL\1.15.1\lib\Linux\arm-unknown-linux-gnueabihf\libopenal.so
+where ...\UnrealEngine is the location of the UE4 source code.
+Please be sure to rename libopenal.so to libopenal.so.1.

 ## Project Setup